"Self-description walks a razor's edge between offensive narcissism and boring modesty, so perhaps you should do it."

 Ada's family heritage is rich and mysterious.
 Her mother's side she knows fairly well.
 In the last version I heard, her grandfather had emigrated from Germany to work in a brewery in Mexico.
 He met her grandmother there and the two eloped to the United States.
 They had three children.
 Ada's mother, her beloved Uncle and a problematic Aunt.
 The family was Catholic, nominally, because, as she puts it "a great deal of German Pietism had crept in under cover of darkness.
 I was raised in believing that God's will was expressed in the Categorical Imperative."

 Ada's father is something of a mystery though.
 Her mother met him as a student in Europe, and Ada has never gotten the full story of who he is.
 Wherever he was from, he got her mother pregnant and then disappeared as soon as that became evident.
 Ada's mother returned to Sacramento and Ada popped into the world in Sutter General Hospital on June 6th, 1970.
-"So I share a birthday with Thomas Mann and Aleksandr Pushkin."
+"So I share a birthday with Thomas Mann and Aleksandr Pushkin.
+Literature has saturated my life since my conception since my mother supposedly named me after Vladimir Nabokov's Ada, or Ardor which was sitting on my father's bedroom bookshelf.
+I suspect he never read it but had it there to appear impressive.
+But please, I prefer the American pronunciation."

 One thing you'll notice straight away with her is a precociousness for language.
-She speaks German and Spanish fairly well, and knows enough Latin to get into trouble.
+She speaks German and knows enough Spanish and Latin to get into trouble.
 She majored in Philosophy at the University of California at Davis and graduated with a BA.
 Her thesis was a convoluted screed interpreting Wittgenstein and Heidegger through a Hegelian dialectical framework.
 The less said about that the better, but it still seems to inform her work.

 Ada hasn't said much about the years immediately afterward.
 "You'll get the text in due time."
 But I do know at 27 she went on a long trip to Europe.
 She met someone in Germany who I think you will find in a heavily "fictionalized and coincidental" form in the person of Modran from The Nightingale's Stone.
 I'll leave it at that, since the book is obliquely frank about the outcomes of that affair.
 She then traveled through France and Italy before going to Japan for a while to teach English.
 Afterwards she returned to Seattle and settled down into the typically quotidian and uncertain existence of a temp and administrative professional.
 It was toward the end of this period when I met her.
 She was tired of writing the words of others and finally wanted to write her own.

 Ada's taste in literature is wide and you can see the effects of this in her work.
 Fortunately, she has learned not to overwrite it as much as she did in the past.
 You'll never get her to say she's a Poet, although poetry informs much of her work, especially that of the T'ang Dynasty.
 She's spoken highly of H.D., Jorge Luis Borges, Angela Carter, Anne Carson, Louise Erdrich, and Haruki Murakami, which I know is true since I've seen their books on her shelf.
 But she is widely read so that's just a very brief scratch on the surface.
 And, for better or worse, that love of German Philosophy still colors (taints, may be a better word) much of her writing.
-She likes jazz a lot, mostly the modal stuff, but also has a taste for Ranchero music and Chopin.
+She likes electronica and modal jazz, but also has a taste for Ranchero music, Chopin and especially Belle and Sebastian.

 Physically, she's pretty much what you see in the artwork.
 As far as I can tell, she's one of those people who never saw the need to change hairstyles.
 Ada might seem a bit on the thin side, part of which is because she's six feet tall.
 But let me tell you, she's very strong and usually starts her day with a long run and some sort of yoga/pilates thing which she lamely calls her "stretch toning for the body and the mind."
 I know she could break my fat ass like a toothpick so I usually let her call the shots insofar as… well, everything concerning this enterprise of ours.